-The Southern Education Center (SEC) is a full-service, additional location of Ocean County College, conveniently situated for students residing in southern Ocean County.
+Ocean County College Manahawkin (OCCM) is a full-service, additional location of Ocean County College, conveniently situated for students residing in southern Ocean County.

-The SEC offers a wide spectrum of community college opportunities.
+OCCM offers a wide spectrum of community college opportunities.
 Classes are offered each semester, scheduled both during the day and in the evening.
-The bulk of the courses offered at the SEC match popular degree programs, such as the Associate in Arts - Liberal Arts or the Associate in Science - General Education.
+The bulk of the courses offered at OCCM match popular degree programs, such as the Associate in Arts - Liberal Arts or the Associate in Science - General Education.
 Other courses fit specific degree requirements, such as Criminal Justice, Business Administration, or Pre-Nursing.
-Classes are taught by professors who meet the same requirements as those professors instructing on the Toms River campus, and the smaller size of the SEC allows for more personal connections.
+Classes are taught by professors who meet the same requirements as those professors instructing on the Toms River campus, and the smaller size of OCCM allows for more personal connections.

-Student Academic Advisors at the SEC assist students with all of their needs, from enrollment to commencement.
-SEC Advisors assist with registration, transfer discussions, financial aid support, and any other student advising questions.
-The SEC Student Academic Advisors' Office offers walk-in appointments to guide students through many college procedures; virtual advising appointments can also be scheduled.
-Support services available on the main campus, such as Disability Services, Career Services, Student Life events, College Librarians, Counseling Services, Financial Aid, Educational Opportunity Fund (EOF) and Student Support Services, academic coaching and tutoring, and transfer guidance are also offered at the SEC.
-Additionally, representatives from Kean Ocean and Stockton University regularly schedule appointments at the SEC for Instant Decision Days.
+Student Academic Advisors at OCCM assist students with all of their needs, from enrollment to commencement.
+OCCM Advisors assist with registration, transfer discussions, financial aid support, and any other student advising questions.
+The OCCM Student Academic Advisors' Office offers walk-in appointments to guide students through many college procedures; virtual advising appointments can also be scheduled.
+Support services available on the main campus, such as Disability Services, Career Services, Student Life events, College Librarians, Counseling Services, Financial Aid, Educational Opportunity Fund (EOF) and Student Support Services, academic coaching and tutoring, and transfer guidance are also offered at OCCM.
+Additionally, representatives from Kean Ocean and Stockton University regularly schedule appointments at OCCM for Instant Decision Days.

-Through virtual connections, classes can be streamed to the SEC from the main campus and vice versa, expanding the totality of available courses.
+Through virtual connections, classes can be streamed to OCCM from the main campus and vice versa, expanding the totality of available courses.
 Student services such as tutoring, clubs, and advising are also extended through virtual platforms to enhance student experience.

 For students who live in the southern part of Ocean County, the opportunity for pursuing an associate degree is close to home.
 A short drive, and convenient parking, support a very easy commute.
-The wide array of services and classes, as well as a personal connection to instruction, advising, and support services, extend all OCC opportunities to students who attend the Southern Education Center.
+The wide array of services and classes, as well as a personal connection to instruction, advising, and support services, extend all OCC opportunities to students who attend Ocean County College Manahawkin.